-Limber Pine is a dense evergreen tree with a strong central leader and a more or less rounded form.
+Whitebark Pine is a dense evergreen tree with a strong central leader and a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

-This is a relatively low maintenance tree.
+This tree will require occasional maintenance and upkeep.
 When pruning is necessary, it is recommended to only trim back the new growth of the current season, other than to remove any dieback.
-It has no significant negative characteristics.
+Gardeners should be aware of the following characteristic(s) that may warrant special consideration;